ENERGY & UTILITIES

 - How are evolving market and investor expectations and views on climate change and emissions affecting our strategy regarding environmental, social and governance (ESG) matters?
 Are we prepared to make the necessary adjustments to our strategy going forward?

-- If there will be a reduction in the workforce as a result of the lockdown and/or market conditions, are effective protocols in place to obtain company-issued assets (e.g., laptops, mobile devices) from a remote workforce and quickly deprovision user access to key systems in order to prevent any unauthorised access or malicious acts?
+- If there will be a reduction in the workforce as a result of the lockdown and/or market conditions, are effective protocols in place to obtain company-issued assets (e.g., laptops, mobile devices) from a remote workforce and quickly deprovision user access to key systems in order to prevent any unauthorized access or malicious acts?

 Microsite Download View: